bmw-software-engineering/lobster/README.md

 $ pipx install bmw-lobster --include-deps
 ```

-For the HTML Report `graphviz` is also used to generate the tracing policy diagram.
+For the HTML Report `plotly` is also used to generate the tracing policy diagram.
 More on that in the user [manual](https://github.com/bmw-software-engineering/lobster/blob/main/documentation/user-manual.md).

 ```
-$ sudo apt-get install -y graphviz
+$ sudo apt-get install -y plotly
 ```

 The `lobster-cpp` converter tool needs a specific version of `clang-tidy`.
 Please see [here](https://github.com/bmw-software-engineering/lobster/blob/main/documentation/user-manual.md#clang-tidy-file-generation) to create it.